-For the years, months and days leading up to this election, we have all been speaking out for #ClimateActionNow and to protect the people and places we love.
+For the years, months and days leading up to the 2022 federal election, we spoke out for #ClimateActionNow and to protect the people and places we love.

-Wihtout all of us raising our voices, climate damage would have been a buried issue this election.
+Without all of us raising our voices, climate damage would have been a buried issue at the election.

 You helped put it front and centre, in every single electorate around the country.
-Together we have:
+Together we:

-And we’ve done it as part of a big alliance.
+And we did it as part of a big alliance.

-Whatever the election outcome, we now head to the polls knowing that more Australians than ever before want our government to take serious climate action now.¹ ² ³ ⁴
+Whatever the election outcome, we headed to the polls knowing that more Australians than ever before want our government to take serious climate action now.¹ ² ³ ⁴

-Whoever forms our next government, we will need to keep raising our voices.
-But before we get there, let’s pause for a moment to look back at just a slice of our incredible impact on the ground in neighbourhoods across the country:
+Here's a look back at just a slice of our incredible impact on the ground in neighbourhoods across the country:

 Donations from our community powered primetime TV commercials, digital ads, put up billboards and more to reach over 9 million people, elevating our call for #ClimateActionNow.